Minimax optimal approaches to the label shift problem in non-parametric settings: Unsupervised label shift

-We can interpret these rates in the following way.
-Looking back at the classifier, we see that there are two main sources of errors that contribute to the excess risk: \begin{enumerate} \item errors in the estimation of class probability ratios $ w_0 $ and $ w_1, $ which lead to the $O(n_Q ^{-\frac{1+\beta}{2}})$ term in the minimax rate, \item error in estimation of the class conditional densities $ g_0(x) $ and $ g_1(x), $ which lead to the $O(n_P^{-\frac{\alpha(1+\beta)}{2\alpha + d}})$ term in the rate. \end{enumerate} If $ n_P \gg n_Q^{1+\frac d{2\alpha}} $ then the errors in estimation of $ w_0 $ and $ w_1 $ dominate the excess risk.
-In this case, improving the estimates of the class conditional densities (by increasing $ n_P $) does not improve the overall convergence rate. \end{remark}

-\begin{remark} If $ n_P \ll n_Q^{1+\frac d{2\alpha}}, $ the minimax rate simplifies to which is the minimax rate of IID non-parametric classification in the source domain.
-In other words, given enough unlabeled samples from target distribution, the error in the non-parametric parts of the unsupervised label shift problem dominate.
+Recalling the form of the plug-in classifier, we see that there are two main sources of errors that contribute to the excess risk: \begin{enumerate} \item error in the estimation of the class probability $\pi_Q$.
+This leads to the $\cO(n_Q ^{-\frac{1+\alpha}{2}})$ term in the minimax rate. \item error in the estimation of the class conditional densities $ g_0 $ and $ g_1$.
+This leads to the $\cO((\eps_Pn_P)^{-\frac{\beta(1+\alpha)}{2\beta + d}})$ term in the minimax rate. \end{enumerate} If $ \eps_P n_P \gg n_Q^{1+\frac d{2\beta}} $ then the error in estimation of $ \pi_Q$ dominates the excess risk.
+In this case, improving the estimates of the class conditional densities (\eg\ by increasing $ n_P $) does not improve the overall convergence rate. \end{remark} \begin{remark} If $ \eps_P n_P \ll n_Q^{1+\frac d{2\beta}}, $ then the minimax rate simplifies to which is the minimax rate of IID non-parametric classification in the source domain.
+In other words, given enough unlabeled samples from the target distribution, the error in the non-parametric parts of the unsupervised label shift problem dominate.
 As this is also the essential difficulty in the IID classification problem in the source domain, it is unsurprising that the minimax rates coincide. \end{remark}

-\begin{remark} Recall the minimax rate of IID non-parametric classification in the target domain is $n_Q^{-\frac{\alpha(1+\beta)}{2\alpha + d}}$ \cite{audibert2007fast}.
-Comparing the minimax rates of IID non-parametric classification (in the target domain) and the unsupervised label shift problem, we see that as long as there are enough samples in the target domain (so we are in the regime of the preceding remark),then labeled examples from the source domain are as informative as labeled examples from the target domain.
-An extremely important practical implication of this observation is if labeled examples are hard to obtain in the target domain, then it is possible to substitute them with labeled examples in a label shifted source domain. \end{remark}